December 15, 2022

 Because it's a mess, he can tell you that we had Urgent Care 247, his urgent care company, which is a national urgent care company, we don't accept insurance, or third party payment of any kind, because most people are operating under their deductibles.
 80% of all patients never meet their deductibles.
 So they're paying out of pocket anyway.

 So why add the administrative overhead to that 80% of patients that 30% overhead?
-Why add that to the equation when we can for primary care and urgent care, low dollar expenditure underneath the the deductible threshold, we can take care of these patients under here without that 30% overhead.
+Why add that to the equation when we can for primary care and urgent care, low dollar expenditure underneath the deductible threshold, we can take care of these patients under here without that 30% overhead.
 That'd be a huge savings right there.

-Dr. Williams thinks it's important that we have an open discussion and debate about topics such as this, but he don't you know, and he doesn't think anybody would argue the fact that it would be great if we could operate our healthcare system more efficiently and direct those dollars towards ensuring uninsured people and increasing access to care and increasing benefits direct health care to people who need it, and less to administrative overhead.
+Dr. Williams thinks it's important that we have an open discussion and debate about topics such as this, but he doesn't you know, and he doesn't think anybody would argue the fact that it would be great if we could operate our healthcare system more efficiently and direct those dollars towards ensuring uninsured people and increasing access to care and increasing benefits direct health care to people who need it, and less to administrative overhead.